MITgcm/MITgcm/doc/autodiff/autodiff.rst

 .. _tapenade_bashrc_snippet:

-**NOTE**: Every time you wish to use the adjoint capability of SICOPOLIS-AD, you must re-source the environment.
+**NOTE**: Every time you wish to use the AD capability with Tapenade, you must re-source the environment.
 We recommend that this be done automatically in your bash or c-shell profile upon login.
 An example of an addition to a ``.bashrc`` file from a Linux server is given below.
 Luckily, shell variable ``JAVA_HOME`` was not required to be explicitly set for this particular Linux distribution, but might be necessary for some other distributions.

 ::

-    ##set some env variables for SICOPOLIS tapenade
+    ##set some env variables for tapenade

     export TAPENADE_HOME="/home/shreyas/tapenade_3.16"
     export PATH="$PATH:$TAPENADE_HOME/bin"